Trump has trouble staying focused. And that was before the indictments.

 On Monday morning, he entered the fray by arguing that one of the indictments, against his former campaign manager, Paul Manafort, dealt with issues that pre-dated Manafort's work for Trump.

-Clinton campaign chairman John Podesta's personal emails were published by Wikileaks on a rolling basis every day for the last month of the campaign.
+Clinton campaign chairman John Podesta's personal emails were published by Wikileaks on a rolling basis every day in the last month of the campaign.

 The Papadopoulos conviction makes it impossible for Trump to play down the significance of Mueller's investigation, said Ron Klain, a former chief of staff to Vice Presidents Al Gore and Joe Biden who helped Clinton with debate prep sessions during the 2016 campaign.